 Dual-fuel engines for marine propulsion are gaining in importance due to operational and environmental benefits.
-Here the combustion in a dual-fuel marine engine operating on diesel and natural gas is studied using a multiple high-speed camera arrangement.
+Here the combustion in a dual-fuel marine engine operating on diesel and natural gas, is studied using a multiple high-speed camera arrangement.
 By recording the natural flame emission from three different directions the flame position inside the engine cylinder can be spatially mapped and tracked in time.
 Through space carving a rough estimate of the three-dimensional (3D) flame contour can be obtained.
-From this contour properties like flame length and height, as well as ignition locations can be extracted.
-The multi-camera imaging is applied to a dual-fuel marine two-stroke engine with a bore diameter of 0.5 m and a stroke of 2.2 m.
+From this contour, properties like flame length and height, as well as ignition locations can be extracted.
+The multi-camera imaging is applied to a dual-fuel marine two-stroke engine, with a bore diameter of 0.5 m and a stroke of 2.2 m.
 Both liquid and gaseous fuels are directly injected at high pressure, using separate injection systems.
 Optical access is obtained using borescope inserts, resulting in a minimum disturbance to the cylinder geometry.
 In this type of engine, with fuel injection from positions at the rim of the cylinder, the flame morphology becomes asymmetric.
 The optical spatial mapping and tracking method is demonstrated to be well suited for the study of such an asymmetric combustion system.
-Spatial mapping and tracking of flame position is applied to both engine operating modes; diesel operation and dual-fuel operation with diesel pilot ignition of the gas.
+Spatial mapping and tracking of flame position is applied to both engine operating modes; normal diesel operation and dual-fuel operation with diesel pilot ignition of the gas.
 Similarities and differences between diesel and gas flame shape and development can thus be visualised directly.
 The effects of changing charge density, gas injection pressure and injection nozzle geometry on the flame geometry and development are also studied.

 Johan Hult, Alexios Matamis, Eric Baudoin, Stefan Mayer, Mattias Richter